andreamangano/confetti-cli/README.md

 ``` bash
 $ confetti server
 ```
+When run in a slide deck folder, this will build a presentation starting from the settings and data files in the current folder for viewing and presenting.

-Start the server in "theme development mode" adding the option --dev
+If you are going to edit the current theme, start the server in “development mode” adding the option “--dev”.

 ``` bash
 $ confetti server --dev